 WooCommerce delivers the built-in shipping option.
 It allows to set up zones, methods and rates.
 In case, you need multiple tables of rates, zones and rules, then Table Rate Shipping plugin is a good choice.
 It goes from $99.

 The analytics and reports will help you to track customer behavior, product and sales performance, abandoned carts, and other aspects.
 There are free plugins and paid extensions that cost $25-39 on average.
-Definitely, you can find an analytics plugin for $1K too.
+You can find an analytics plugin for $1K too.

 To save your potential headache later, add contact form plugin.
-If the customers have a question, they just fill in the form and you receive an email into the inbox.
-There are free one like Contact Form 7 or paid one like WPForms that goes from $39 per year.
+If the customers have a question, they just fill in the form, and you receive an email into the inbox.
+There are free ones like Contact Form 7 or paid ones like WPForms that go from $39 per year.

 Also, let's not forget about marketing plugins like email campaigns and social media.